ITS 9 is the biggest step forward in Infinity play since Campaign: Paradiso, and some growing pains are gonna come with that.

 There’s not really a shorthand for this and you’ll need to understand it in order to play this mission using all the resources available to you.
 I’d start with reading the Veteran Skill on the wiki then hop over to Army6 and search your faction for any troops with that skill.
 Then hit the page for Troop Classifications on the wiki and do another search, just to see what your army is working with.

-PROTIP: The Morat Rule includes Veteran L1, so no need to search if you’re playing MAF all your monkeys are Veterans.
+PROTIP: The Morat Rule includes Veteran L1, so no need to search if you’re playing MAF all your monkeys have the Veteran skill.
+They’re not all Veteran troop classification though, so still check that out in Army.

 - Troopers with Multi-weapons can fire Stun Special ammunition.
 As of N3, this no longer requires consent from your opponent.
 It does however, limit B to 1.